For expats living under the Iberian sun, our easy guide to income tax in Spain will help you file your Spanish tax return without any stress.

 Earnings subject to income tax in Spain

 Tax residents are liable to pay income tax in Spain on money from a range of different sources.
-There are two types of taxable income in Spain: general taxable income (renta general) and savings income (renta del ahorro), and you’ll need to take both into account when filling out your Spanish tax returns.
+Firstly, you should be aware that there are two types of taxable income in Spain: general taxable income (renta general) and savings income (renta del ahorro).
+Consequently, you’ll need to take both into account when filling out your Spanish tax returns.

 Taxes on income and salary